zofe/burp/README.md

 }

 ```
-This snippet should give you the idea that you can use Burp to define some behavior "across laravel routes".
+This snippet should give you the idea that you can use Burp to:
+"define some behavior across laravel routes".

 This url: `/articles/list?ord=-title` will fire "sort"  event.
-This url: `/articles/list/pg/2?ord=title`  will fire "sort" and  "page"
+This url: `/articles/list/pg/2?ord=title`  will fire "sort" and "page" events.

-More, as you know laravel pagination work natively "only" with something like this: `/articles/list?page=1`, but in this sample for this controller It will work
+More, as you know laravel pagination work natively "only" with something like this:
+`/articles/list?page=1`,  but in this sample for this controller It will work via segment:
-via segment: `/articles/list/pg/x` (without to create a custom pagination class).
+`/articles/list/pg/x` (without to create a custom pagination class).